dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-outbox.md

 description: "Commit a single transaction across a state store and pub/sub message broker"
 ---

-The transactional outbox pattern is a well known design pattern for sending notifications about a change in an application's state using a single transaction that spans across the database and the message broker used to deliver the notification.
-Developers are faced with many difficult technical challenges when trying to implement this pattern on their own, which often involves writing error-prone central coordination managers that end up supporting a combination of one or two databases and message brokers at most.
+The transactional outbox pattern is a well known design pattern for sending notifications regarding changes in an application's state.
+The transactional outbox pattern uses a single transaction that spans across the database and the message broker delivering the notification.

+Developers are faced with many difficult technical challenges when trying to implement this pattern on their own, which often involves writing error-prone central coordination managers that, at most, support a combination of one or two databases and message brokers.

 An example scenario for using the outbox pattern is writing a new user record to an account database and then sending a notification message that the account was successfully created.
 The user only wants to receive a message if this was successful.